oracle/opengrok/How-to-install-OpenGrok.md

 permission java.security.AllPermission;};
 ```

-Alternatively you can be more restrictive (haven't tested below with a complex setup(e.g. some versioning system which needs local access as cvs), if it will not work, please report through [[Discussions]].
+Alternatively you can be more restrictive (haven't tested below with a complex setup (e.g. some versioning system which needs local access as CVS), if it will not work, please report through [[Discussions]].

 ```
 grant codeBase "file:${catalina.home}/webapps/source/-" {